 Similar to Olympians, individuals in early recovery from substance abuse may largely benefit from tending to their minds in the same way they focus on their bodies.
 You can’t expect a gymnast to win gold during their floor routine if their mind is disconnected from their legs.
 The same can be said about someone with AUD who only focuses on their physical lack of alcohol intake; concentrating on one’s mind is also a part of a successful treatment plan.

 Practicing activities like mindfulness and positive self-affirmation during addiction recovery can help boost confidence, calm nerves, and improve mental strength.
 Positive self-affirmations have even been scientifically proven to reduce the stress of external threats and improve performance.

 If you’re going through a rough patch or feel like you’re stuck in a rut in your life, self-affirmations can work wonders to reset negative thoughts, adjust your perspective, and keep you on track to healthy sobriety.

-Just like yoga and meditation, setting aside a little bit of time every day to practice self-care can help you take stock of your mental state and shift focus to different elements of your recovery if needed.
+Setting aside a little bit of time every day to practice self-care can help you take stock of your mental state and shift focus to different elements of your recovery if needed.
 Slowing down to appreciate your positive attributes and extol the virtues of the person you are becoming during your recovery journey can help you develop a more positive perspective in life, allowing affirmations to flow naturally.